cto-af/pcap-ng-parser/README.md

 - `section`: A Section Header block was parsed.
 - `interface`: An Interface block was parsed.
 - `names`: A Name Resolution block was parsed.
+- `secrets`: A Decryption Secrets block was parsed.
+- `stats`: An Interface Statistics block was parsed.
 - `blockType`: An unknown block type has been received.

 See the full API documentation for the types of the event parameters.